Blockchain and the Law: A Critical Evaluation

 Imagining services that entail commercial interactions between devices opens the issue of the legal treatment of such interactions and the agents involved.
 In this regard, the authors note, as long as the actions of an “electronic agent” are attributable to an identifiable party, no blockchain-specific liability issue arises.
 However, with a combination of blockchain and AI, “[i]n a matter of decades, machines could operate in a manner that is independent of any third-party operator” (p.
 165).
 In this scenario of emancipated devices, existing liability rules may not suffice, and “new legal and ethical questions will emerge” (p.
 168).
 One possible approach discussed by the authors to liability questions relating to these autonomous machines is the recognition of their legal personhood, so “as to give them the ability to acquire specific rights and obligations that are enforceable under the law” (p.
 168).
 But if autonomous devices are based on a blockchain and powered by smart contracts, the enforcement challenges noted above remain, since no third party—including courts—would be able, e.g., to control or seize the devices’ assets.
 The authors conclude with a warning: any sort of autonomous, AI-driven machine (including automated weapons systems), could be created, and once implemented, keep functioning with no human ability to stop its operations—unless the underlying smart contract provided such functionality (p.
 169).

 The forward-looking nature of the analysis of a blockchain of things is necessarily tricky, as it is a hotbed for speculation.
 The reliance on autonomous machines that operate independently from third-party influence or control seems to be described as a manna that solves problems of efficiency, reliability and liability, and can even ensure “perfect enforcement” in connection to a particular device (p.
 163).
 However, the implications of such an ex-ante enforcement approach to individuals’ rights and freedoms are not discussed beyond the risk of depriving “consumers of the right to use property as they see fit” (p.
 169).
 The massive reliance on algorithmic-based decision making that is proposed—for potential use not only by private parties but also governments—entails risks in terms of privacy, autonomy, discrimination and consumer protection.
-Such risks are well-documented, for example in scholarship on AI and algorithmic regulation, but largely ignored here.
+Such risks are well-documented, for example in scholarship on AI and algorithmic regulation, but largely ignored here.13 While acknowledging the powers of manufacturers to determine the extension of property rights and connected privileges of users over devices, the authors do not discuss any possible legal treatment of such manufacturers.
+Instead of examining problematic real-life possible application, the authors propose an example—that of the plantoid (information about the project is available at http://okhaos.com/plantoids)—which more than an IoT product or service resembles an artistic experiment (pp. 166-167).
+Finally, as in the discussion on DAOs, the legal analysis focuses on the legal personhood of autonomous devices.
+From a legal perspective, however, the analysis misses the necessary preliminary discussion on the ecosystem of stakeholders operating behind the technology, as well as their potential liability.

 V. Regulation and Code